deesingsong/Grocery-Management-System/README.md

-# Project Name
+# Grocery Management System

 ## Description
-This project is a [brief description of your project].
-It includes functionalities such as [list some of the key features or functionalities].
-The project is implemented using Python and utilizes a SQL Server database for data storage.
+This project is a grocery management system.
+The project is implemented using Python and utilizes an SQL Server database from MSSQL for data storage.

 ## Table of Contents
 - [Installation](#installation)